uptechteam/ios-cookbook/6-estimates.md

 + **Extreme**: Usually they’re unclear and huge features.
 It’s better to divide them into smaller ones.

 Use complexity to define the difference between min/max values: the more complex it is the bigger difference.
-Why: the affect of different programming speed and seniority level is more visible on bigger features.
+Why: the effect of different programming speed and seniority level is more visible on bigger features.

 One more thing before giving a final min/max number pay attention to custom things like: animations, sliders, android like [tabs](https://material.io/design/components/tabs.html).